itstrangvu/trangs/content/notes/curated-lists.md

 - [Japan: The Cookbook](https://www.goodreads.com/book/show/36423226-japan) by Nancy Singleton Hachisu – Simple and elegant dishes with insightful notes

 ## Websites

+- [https://worksinprogress.co/](https://worksinprogress.co/) – Both digital and printed magazine of new and underrated ideas to improve the world.

 - [https://www.growbyginkgo.com/](https://www.growbyginkgo.com/) – Digital and printed magazine on all things biology